5 Important Muscles You Are NOT Training, But Should Be!

 Here are 5 important muscles (or muscle groups) you are probably not training (or not training enough).

-All of these exercises are in my brand new Ultimate Full Body Program!
+All of these exercises are in my Ultimate Full Body Program!
 In my comprehensive full body program, which is for intermediates to advanced in terms of strength training experience and ability, I’m giving you a whopping 113 different exercises (40 are in the bonus PDF of my top accessory exercises).

 #1) Tall Kneeling Banded Pulses